Michigan No-Fault Insurance Lawsuit FAQs

 One thing many people don’t realize is that Michigan’s No-Fault Law allows auto accident victims to recover No-Fault benefits, including payment of medical bills and mileage, wage loss, attendant care (nursing services) and replacement services (help around the house).
 The state of Michigan has instituted this system to protect auto accident victims.
 But very often, auto insurance companies do not have the auto accident victims’ best interests in mind, and they will cut off these vital Michigan No-Fault benefits with no explanation.
 This is one reason that many people contact our auto lawyers — to simply fight for the insurance benefits they’re entitled to under Michigan law.

 It’s also possible to sue the wrongdoer driver’s insurance company for your pain and suffering.
 But remember, you are not suing an individual person.
 You are suing that person’s auto insurance company.
-So by filing a Michigan No-Fault insurance lawsuit for your car accident personal injuries, you will not be harming or bankrupting the other driver involved in the crash.
+So by filing this type of lawsuit for your car accident personal injuries, you will not be harming or bankrupting the other driver involved in the crash.

 What kind of Michigan No-Fault insurance lawsuits are involved with auto accidents?